diazj2etown-sudo/UrbanHeatIslands/README.md

 How do marginalized communities, specifically communities of color, experience weather anomalies in their geographical communities?
 Specifically, how much greater anomalies on heat islands when compared to county averages?

 Output
-Graphs of precipipation data and temperature min, max, and means by month for 2025 with composition of communities of color for 2020
+Graphs of precipipation data and temperature min, max, and means by month for 2025 with composition of communities of color for 2020.
+Metabase displays climate graphs with presentation covering all graphs created.
+Capstone is were census graphs were created.

 References